Student Services, Activities and Organizations

 Veterans Services

 The University is approved by the State Approval Agency for the education of veterans and veterans’ dependents under both federal and state programs.
-The Veteran Services Office (located in Blugold Central) advises veterans and eligible dependents on available state and federal veterans educational programs and assists them in applying for educational benefits.
+The Veteran Services Office (Schofield Hall, room 20) advises veterans and eligible dependents on available state and federal veterans educational programs and assists them in applying for educational benefits.
 Veterans are also encouraged to use this office to seek assistance related to veterans’ issues and as a referral resource.

 Students requesting veterans benefits should meet with the staff of the Veteran Services Office to set up their benefits program(s).
 Students using veterans educational benefits are required to request certification of benefits after registering for classes each semester.
 Students also need to keep this office appraised on any changes in their enrollment status.
 For more information, visit the website.

-In addition to Veteran's benefits services that are processed in Blugold Central, UWEC also has the Veteran's Center, located in Schofield Hall, Room 020.
-The Veteran's Center is a space where veteran students, faculty and staff can learn more about resources specifically for them, attend programs on veteran needs, and participate in support groups.
+In addition to Veteran's benefits services, students are encouraged to visit the Veteran's Center which provides a space where all military connected students, faculty and staff can learn more about resources specifically for them, attend programs on veteran needs, participate in support groups and utilize the lounge area for studying, relaxing and meeting others on campus.